nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.13.
 Saving the data

-Address book data are saved in the hard disk automatically after any command that changes the data.<br>
+Dueue data are saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

 ## 3. FAQ

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your previous Address Book folder.
+       the file that contains the data of your previous Dueue folder.

 ## 4. Command Summary